 I walked for 15 or 20 minutes before I was certain that something wasn’t right.
 And with no cellphone reception, I couldn’t contact anyone for advice.
 Feeling defeated, I made the long walk back to the Dehang Miao Village parking lot, unsure of what to do next.
 The taxi driver was still there, and smirked as he told me something which I took to mean “I told you so.”

 And so, of course, I got in his car.
 We agreed on a price in advance, but with all the confusion taking place that day, I can’t remember how much I paid.
 I remember thinking at the time, though, that the price could’ve been much worse.
-Especially considering how the driver knew I’d be screwed without him.
+Especially considering how the driver knew I’d be helpless without him.
 He dropped me off at the bus station, and before long I found myself on a bus back to Fenghuang.

 If there’s anything I learned from my trip to the Dehang Miao Village, it’s this: Dehang is a gorgeous place that is absolutely worth seeing during your time in Hunan.
 But never, under any circumstance, should you consider joining a group tour to get there.